A Mini Summer Vacation in York, Maine

 Long Sands Beach

 We stayed at an inn across from Long Sands Beach, located halfway between the villages of York Harbor and York Beach.
 The beach strip has very few restaurants and shops and instead is lined with hotels and residential houses overlooking the ocean.
-If you are looking for more commotion, you can find more businesses at Short Sands Beach, a short distance (a mile or so) away.
-We wanted to avoid people, so I think we made the right choice in where we stayed!

 Tip: Long Sands Beach has meter-parking all along the strip, however, if you find yourself struggling to find parking or want to skip the pay meter, you can park for free near the York Highschool.